 You could very easily end up with more of a headache than when you started, and then not even find a nanny you trust to care for your children.

-We conduct any DBS checks and provide an employment contract for your nanny.
-We’ll verify any references and visas for candidates from abroad.
+Agencies also conduct any DBS checks and provide an employment contract for your nanny.
+They'll also verify any references and visas for candidates from abroad.

 Hiring the right nanny is incredibly important, as this person will be helping you raise your child.